 Via Echo Canyon Trail: 2.5 miles, 1500 ft elevation

-Both routes have considerable scrambling toward the top of the peak, so don’t attempt this one if you’re afraid of heights.
-Echo Canyon is more challenging because its’s steeper.
-I most recently hiked Camelback on a rainy day, and it was remarkably quiet.
-I hate crowded trails, so I usually avoid this one.
+Both trails have considerable scrambling toward the top, so don’t attempt this one if you’re afraid of heights.
+Echo Canyon is more challenging because it’s steeper.

 Piestewa Peak